shaftoe/homebrew-wsk/README.md

-# This project is no longer maintained, please use see [github.com/ssx/homebrew-wsk](https://github.com/ssx/homebrew-wsk)
+# This project is no longer maintained, please use [github.com/ssx/homebrew-wsk](https://github.com/ssx/homebrew-wsk)

 ---